 We use your information primarily to provide our services to you.

-Our main funders, Richmond Upon Thames Council and Hampton Fuel Allotment Charity may ask for consolidated data on other factors, e.g. age.
+Our main funders, Richmond upon Thames Council and Hampton Fuel Allotment Charity may ask for consolidated data on other factors, e.g. age and ethnicity.
+We do not use data on ethnicity for our own purposes but are required to collect it by our funders.

-How long is your information kept for?
+How long do we keep your information?

-We keep your information for no longer than is necessary for the purposes it was collected for.
-The length of time we retain your personal information for is determined by operational and legal considerations.
+We keep your information for no longer than is necessary for the purposes it was collected for, generally for so long as you remain a client.
+The length of time we retain your personal information is determined by operational and legal considerations.
 For example, we are legally required to hold some types of information to fulfil our statutory and regulatory obligations.
 We review our retention periods on a regular basis.

 Who has access to your information?